Adding quality years to life

 Priothera Ltd., is dedicated to developing the investigational drug mocravimod, which is currently under clinical development for its use in combination with allogeneic hematopoeitic stem cell transplantation as a post-remission therapy for acute myeloid leukemia patients.

-If the pivotal registration study shows positive results, it may form the basis for drug approval filings to regulatory agencies, including the European Medicines Agency (EMA) and U.S. Food and Drug Administration (FDA), with the aim to provide mocravimod to patients in need.
+If the pivotal registration study shows positive results, it will form the basis for drug approval filings to regulatory agencies, including the European Medicines Agency (EMA), Japanese Medicines Agency (PMDA), and U.S. Food and Drug Administration (FDA), with the aim to provide mocravimod to patients in need.

 It is U.S. FDA’s position that, whenever possible, an investigational drug should be used as part of a clinical trial.
 Information about clinical trials, including eligibility requirements for participating in planned or ongoing studies are published in public clinical databases, such as www.clinicaltrials.gov.